muaz-khan/WebRTC-Experiment/README.md

 #### Realtime working WebRTC Experiments and Demos

-It is a repository uniquely experimented WebRTC demos; written by [Muaz Khan](https://twitter.com/muazkh); helped by you and the community!
+It is a repository of uniquely experimented WebRTC demos; written by [Muaz Khan](https://twitter.com/muazkh); contributed by you and the community!

 No special requirement!
 Just Chrome or Firefox!

-These demos/experiments are entirely client-side; i.e. no server installation needed!
+These demos/experiments are entirely client-side; i.e. no server installation needed! (for basic webpages only!)

 ----